dfinity/motoko/design/OrthogonalPersistence.md

 As a result, the use of secondary storage (explicit stable memory, dedicated stable data structures, DB-like storage abstractions) will no longer be necessary: Motoko developers can directly work on their normal object-oriented program structures that are automatically persisted and retained across program version changes.

+## Activation
+Enhanced orthogonal persistence is offered for **beta testing** via the compiler flag `--enhanced-orthogonal-persistence`.
+Classical persistence with 32-bit main memory and Candid stabilization currently remains the default mode.
+See `design/PersistenceModes.md` for more information.

 ## Advantages
 Compared to the existing orthogonal persistence in Motoko, this design offers:
 * **Performance**: New program versions directly resume from the existing main memory and have access to the memory-compatible data.